quicwg/multipath/draft-ietf-quic-multipath.md

 Opening a new path requires the use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
-Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses the MP_NEW_CONNECTION_ID frames as specified in this extension to issue Path ID-specific connections IDs.
+Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses the MP_NEW_CONNECTION_ID frame as specified in this extension to issue Path ID-specific connections IDs.
 The same Path ID is used in both directions.
 As such to open a new path, both sides need at least